AdamBalski/springboot-boilerplate/README.md

 # Spring Boilerplate
 ## Boilerplate code for springboot.
-It contains user management via rest api with connection to postgresql database.
+It contains user management via rest api and connects to a postgresql database.

 ### Prerequisites to run
 If you want to start the server alone then first you have to add in the `resources` directory a file called `application.properties`.